-As you near the end of your college education, it’s time to begin thinking of, and planning for your career as a substance abuse counselor.
+As you near the end of your college education, it’s time to begin thinking of, and planning for your career as an Oklahoma substance abuse counselor.
 In Oklahoma, as in every state in the country, you’ll be required to take and pass an exam for to become a licensed alcohol and drug counselor.

 Once you begin practicing as a certified alcohol and drug counselor, your educational endeavors will continue.
 Oklahoma, like every state in the U.S., requires its substance abuse counselors, as well as other professionals, to keep their education and knowledge current.
 This means their licenses to practice will expire every 24 months.
 To remain eligible to work as a substance abuse counselor, you need to take required continuing education classes, keep track of these, then provide certifications from these classes as proof that your CE hours are up to date.

 As you seek out continuing education classes, remember that they need to be approved by the Oklahoma Board of Licensed Alcohol and Drug Counselors.
 These classes are required to help you with several functions you carry out in your daily work.